Dynamics and lifetime of geometric excitations in moir\'e systems: Experimental discussions based on t TMD systems

 To strengthen the GM, we propose a potential interaction mechanism to effectively soften the GM:

 Such interaction is the Zhang-Das-Sarma (ZDS) potential, commonly used to describe finite-thickness effects in QH systems \cite{zhang1986excitation,peterson08orbital}.
 This interaction has smaller short-range components than the standard Coulomb interaction, making it effective in reducing the GM energy.
 Here, $\lambda \cdot a_M$ represents the ``thickness" of the wavefunctions in \textit{t}MoTe$_2$, accounting for the spread of electronic wavefunctions in the out-of-plane direction.
-As shown in Fig.~\ref{Fig_toy_MoTe2}c, a slight increase in $\lambda$ shifts the GM peak downward from the continuum boundary and enhances its magnitude compared to the pure Coulomb interaction as confirmed by Fig.~\ref{Fig_toy_MoTe2}b.
+As shown in Fig.~\ref{Fig_MoTe2}b, a slight increase in $\lambda$ shifts the GM peak downward from the continuum boundary and enhances its magnitude compared to the pure Coulomb interaction as confirmed by Fig.~\ref{Fig_MoTe2}a \footnote{The results for pure Coulomb and more $\lambda$ values are shown in the supplementary material}.
 Experimentally, this increase in the effective thickness of the \textit{t}MoTe$_2$ sample can be achieved by inserting a thin dielectric medium between the twisted layers or using twisted multilayer MoTe$_2$.

-However, it is crucial to maintain the interlayer distance within an optimal range, as an excessive increase in $\lambda$ may induce phase transitions that destabilize the FCI phase, which requires further investigation and will be left for future studies.
+One concern arising from Fig.~\ref{Fig_MoTe2}a is that the GM peak continues to decrease with increasing system size because the GM is not significantly away from the continuum, making it uncertain whether the proposed tuning strategy can sustain the GM peak in the thermodynamic limit.
+Drawing from insights gained in LLs, we propose a more robust approach for probing GMs in moir\'e Chern bands by utilizing bosonic systems.
+In bosonic FQH phases, the magnetoroton modes tend to be flatter, and the GM modes generally have lower energy, increasing the likelihood of achieving full separation from the continuum \cite{Repellin2014, Liou2019, liu2024resolving}.